Community Living at Rome with Purpose

 - “You must love the Lord your God with all your heart, all your soul, all your strength, and all your mind.”
 And, “Love your neighbor as yourself.”
 Luke 10:27

-Living in another country makes these principles even more important.
+Living in another country makes these principles of community living even more important.
 We are guests in Italy, and as such we need to be sensitive to culturally inappropriate behavior.
 We are to be salt and light in a spiritually very dark place, which means we must act and react in a way that honors God.

 If we follow these principles, very few rules will be necessary!
 However, a few specifics are needed: